IDMNYU/DM2193SP2015/awesome-web-class/mollison_levi/learning_log/html-quiz.md

     <!--
         Ordered List tag
         Block Element
-        Makes an ordered (numbered/lettered, etc.) list, as opposed to an unordered list (which would be bullets or something)
-    -->
+        a list that creates numbers instead of bullets -->
 ```